 - Ensure clear and accessible archiving of the beneficiary files related to the referral.

-- Other certificates demonstrating evidence of professional improvement in the field of expertise
+- Other certificates demonstrating evidence of professional experience and improvement in the field of expertise

 - Knowledge of center based approach and community based approach

 - Experience in the Health sector is an asset

 - Positive attitude and ability to work well in a multidisciplinary sector is essential.

 - Excellent communication skills: written and oral (knowledge of English and Arabic is mandatory)

 - Experience in working with Health (including MHPSS) and Protection actors.